 Formula guide

-Formula column
+The Formula

-For example, given a table with two columns "Product Name" and "Cost", we can add a third formula column that will return the value of Cost column includes VAT.
+For example: given a table with two columns "Product Name" and "Cost", we can add a third formula column that will return the value of Cost column includes VAT.

 You can use the value of the columns in the formula by writing the name of the column enclosed in square brackets.